Daniel Sysoev: Public activity and views

 Sysoev was known for his active missionary work among Muslim migrants in Moscow, conversion of Tatars and Chechens to Orthodoxy, discussions on creationism, disputes with Muslims, and multi-page polemics and articles on patriotism and "uranopolitism".
 Some media outlets described his assessments of Islam and Muslims as "radical".
 He was also criticized by Orthodox clergy for his harsh statements about Islam.
 In connection with these statements, Sysoyev repeatedly received threats against himself.

 Sysoev spoke out on the topics of preaching Orthodoxy and performing missionary work among various groups, including skinheads, Old Believers, and Muslims.
 From August 1996, he held talks with people who have suffered from the activities of sects and occultists.
 He took a conservative position on yoga, karate, Latin dance, and belly dancing, calling on Christians not to attend such activities.

 Sysoev had a negative attitude towards communism, considering it an infection, the root of whose evil was the feeling of envy.
 On July 17, 2007, he took part in a prayer service for the renaming of the Voykovskaya metro station, which took place in the Church of All Saints on Sokol, during which he called the liquidation of Lenin's Mausoleum and monuments to Bolshevik figures a necessary act of repentance.

 Sysoev believed that education should only be church-based and that non-Christian education is destructive.

 Sysoev was an opponent of abortion and personally took part in anti-abortion actions.
-At a picket on 1 June 2009, he said: “We are here to try to defend the rights of the most defenseless citizens of our country — children killed in the womb of their mothers.
+At a picket on 1 June 2009, he said: "We are here to try to defend the rights of the most defenseless citizens of our country — children killed in the womb of their mothers.
 We advocate a complete and unconditional legislative ban on abortion.
 Doctors and medical institutions that practice infanticide must be subject to universal public censure."

-Sysoev adhered to "uranopolitism," which recognizes kinship in Christ above blood or country of origin.
+Sysoev adhered to Uranopolitism which recognizes kinship in Christ as above blood or country of origin.
 He said that since in Christ Jesus "there is neither Greek nor Jew," nationalism, as a feeling of superiority of one's nationality over others, is a departure from true Christianity.
 However, he believed that only Christianity can ensure true national identity, saying: "So which of the religions ensures true national self-identity?
 Obviously, only Christianity, which does not destroy peoples, but indicates its place of love for the nation in the general chorus of the truly universal Faith."